royalmo/hostapd-bot/docs/hostapd_module_api.md

 ### notifier.py

-This file contains only one function that should be called regularly:
+This file contains two functions that should be called regularly:

 ```py
 get_new_notifications() -> list(str)